purveshmakode24/codesnipp/README.md

 - Here is the source code, small snippets that could go in your project file.
 - Faster and Easier way to beautify your stuff and make things even more user-friendly.
 - For Instructions: Refer `README.md` from various snippets items as per your requirements.
-- Feel Free to contribute to this repository!1
+- Feel Free to contribute to this repository!